 Why did some muscles grow faster when they were trained with the seated leg curl?

-When you sit down on a seated leg curl machine, it has the effect of stretching the hamstring muscles that cross the hip.
+In other words, when you sit down on a seated leg curl machine and get yourself into the starting position, it has the effect of stretching the hamstring muscles that cross the hip.

 One of the things that stimulates muscle growth is putting your muscles under a high level of tension in a stretched position.
 And that’s exactly what you get with the seated leg curl.

 Here’s how the researchers sum up the results:

 “In summary, we demonstrated that hamstring muscle hypertrophy was greater after seated than prone leg curl training, exclusively for the biarticular hamstrings that were in more lengthened positions during the seated leg curl.
 Based on these findings, the seated rather than prone leg curl is recommended if training aims include increasing or maintaining muscle size of the hamstrings.”

 Knee Flexion and Hip Extension